green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 Docker provides a great installation help on their website that will probably be more up to date than this readme: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 However, we provide here what we used in on our systems, but be sure to double check on the official website.
-Especially if you are running a different ~~distribution~~.
+Especially if you are running a different distribution.

 ### Base install